 The Code is a requirement under the Data Protection Act 2018 and aims to protect children’s digital privacy while ensuring young people receive the “best possible access” to the Internet in the United Kingdom (“UK”).
 Under the Code, children are considered any persons under the age of 18.

-It will come into force in September of this year, following a 12-month transition period.
+It came into force in September of 2021, following a 12-month transition period.

 Who does the code apply to?

 The Code applies to “relevant information society services which are likely to be accessed by children” in the UK.
 An information society service, broadly speaking, is a service provided by electronic means at a distance, so covers services delivered online.

 Because the Code applies to services accessed in the UK, it means that it is also relevant to service providers outside of the UK, but who interact with the data of children based in the country.

 Notably, the Code applies to services that are likely to be accessed by children, not just those specifically targeting them.
 This makes the Code’s jurisdiction expansive.
 Examples of services it applies to include mobile applications, online games, connected toys, social media platforms, websites and news platforms.

 Read our in-depth blog on Data Protection by Design to understand how to implement best compliance practices when developing software.

 The Code takes the form of 15 standards.
 The ICO notes that these standards are not technical policies that must be implemented.
 Rather, they are:

 “a set of 15 flexible standards – they do not ban or specifically prescribe – that provides built-in protection to allow children to explore, learn and play online by ensuring that the best interests of the child are the primary consideration when designing and developing online services.” – Elizabeth Denham, Information Commissioner